LGBTI

 Body

-The National LGBTI Health Alliance is the national peak health organisation in Australia for organisations and individuals.
-They provide health-related programs, services and research focused on LGBTI people and other sexuality, gender, and bodily diverse people and communities.
+LGBTIQ+ Health Australia is the national peak health organisation in Australia for organisations and individuals.
+They provide health-related programs, services and research focused on LGBTQIA+ people and other sexuality, gender, and bodily diverse people and communities.

 They recognise that people’s genders, bodies, relationships, and sexualities affect their health and well-being in every domain of their life.
-For more information visit the National LGBTI Health Alliance knowledge hub.
+For more information visit the LGBTIQ+ Health Australia knowledge hub.

 What can I do next?